150170410/innovativeproject-nokia-library/README.md

 3. Technologies
 4. Installation guide
 5. Contributing

 # 1. Project overview
 The goal of the project is to create a library web application.

 Demo available at: https://nokia-library-client.herokuapp.com
 # 2. Functionality
 For all users:
-* Borrowing and reserving books
+* Borrowing and reserving books,
-* Prolongation of borrowed books.
+* prolongation of borrowed books,
-* Requesting new book.
+* requesting new book,
-* Reminder about returning a book.
+* reminder about returning a book,
-* Notification about book availability.
+* notification about book availability,
-* Contact with developers form (report a bug, request new feature, etc.).
+* contact with developers form (report a bug, request new feature),
-* Reviewing a book.
+* reviewing a book,
-* User accounts.
+* user accounts.

 For admins only:
-* Books management (add, edit, remove).
+* Books management (add, edit, remove),
-* Semi automated book details completion.
+* semi-automated book details completion.

 # 3. Technologies
 * Backend